 D.K.
 Pearsons Award—Initiated in 2014 and given to philanthropists whose transformational gifts and leadership embody that of Dr. D.K.
 Pearsons, whose gift made possible the construction of Pearsons Hall.
 The award may be given to either alumni or non-alumni who are major supporters of Beloit.
 James and Marjorie Sanger were the first to receive the D.K.
 Pearsons Award in 2014.

 Pearsons Hall—no apostrophe!
 Built in 1893 and named after D.K.
 Pearsons.
 Use "Jeffris-Wood Campus Center, Pearsons Hall," in official presentations and fund-raising materials.
-Includes the annex (between Mathers and the lounge), D.K.'s Snack Bar, Hales Gallery, Java Joint, mail center, computer lab, Mathers Room A and B, Mead Room, Moore Lounge, TV lounge (not called the smoking lounge and no longer the Breeze Cafe), spirituality room, Weeks Lounge, and these offices: Accounting, Student Financial Services, Registrar, Security and Safety, Student Affairs (Student Engagement and Leadership, Residential Life), and various student clubs, including the Round Table and WBCR facilities.
+Includes the annex (between Mathers and the lounge), D.K.'s Snack Bar, Hales Gallery, Java Joint, mail center, computer lab, Mathers Room A and B, Mead Room, Moore Lounge, TV lounge (not called the smoking lounge and no longer the Breeze Cafe), spirituality room, Weeks Lounge, and these offices: Accounting, Student Financial Services, Registrar, Security and Safety, Student Affairs offices, and various student clubs, including the Round Table and WBCR facilities.
 See appendix.

 people—in general, use this instead of persons.
 If, however, someone uses persons in a quote or a signed letter, let the author's preference reign.

 percent—spell out the word in text.
 The % sign may be used in numerical charts and headlines.
 Percentages should always be represented by a numeral.
 (Examples: an increase of 4 percent, but a 4-percent increase; HEADLINE: Board Grants 4% raise)